- 4 minutes to read

 Select cells, rows, columns, or drawing objects on a worksheet.

-Activate a cell's in-place editor or formula bar, and begin to edit the cell's value.
+Activate a cell’s in-place editor or formula bar, and begin to edit a cell value.

 Finish editing a cell and close the in-place editor.

 Click Enter on the formula bar to commit a value to a cell.

 Press the ESC key to cancel the input.

 Click Cancel on the formula bar to cancel the input.